Yorivel/Dynamic-Wardrobe/docs/apartments.md

 ---

-## Configuration Options
+## Settings

 ### `hasShower`

 - **`true`** — the apartment has a shower.
-If shower deferral is enabled in settings, the home outfit won't apply until after V showers
+If shower deferral is turned on in mod settings, V won't change into the home outfit right away — it waits until after the shower
 - **`false`** — no shower.
-The home outfit applies immediately on entry
+V changes into the home outfit immediately on entry

 ### Quest Gates

 - **`.Gate()`** — AND logic.
-All gates must pass for the apartment to be detected
+All gates must pass for the apartment to activate
 - **`.OrGate()`** — OR logic.
-At least one gate must pass.
-Use for apartments unlockable via multiple quest paths
+At least one must pass.
+Use this for apartments that can be unlocked through different quest paths

 ---

-## How Detection Works
+## How It's Detected

-Custom apartments are detected using **SceneTier2 transitions + entrance proximity**:

-1. When the game transitions to SceneTier2 (restricted locomotion) while V is near the configured entrance coordinates (~1 meter), the apartment is detected
-2. On exit (SceneTier1 return), the home state is cleared and the normal location/context/outdoor fallback runs
+The mod detects custom apartments by watching for a specific game state change (scene tier transition) while V is near the configured door coordinates (~1 meter).
+When V leaves, the mod detects the transition back to normal gameplay and switches to the appropriate outfit.

-!!! info "Event-driven"
+!!! info "Limitation"
-    Dynamic Wardrobe is fully event-driven — it does not poll the player's position.
-This means open-air locations that don't trigger a scene tier change on entry (e.g. camps, tents) cannot be detected as custom apartments.
+    Open-air locations that don't trigger a scene change on entry (like camps or tents) can't be detected.
+The mod is fully event-driven — it doesn't constantly check V's position.

 ---

-## Finding Coordinates and Quest Facts
+## Finding Coordinates

-The config file includes CET console commands for looking up entrance coordinates and quest facts.
-Open the Cyber Engine Tweaks console in-game to use them.
+The config file includes console commands for looking up entrance coordinates and quest facts using Cyber Engine Tweaks.
+Open the CET console in-game to use them.